 What we need to install PIA on the Fire TV

-- You’ll need to make an investment in Private Internet Access (50% off, $3.33/month) of course (I assume that’s why you’re here!).
+- You’ll need to make an investment in Private Internet Access (just $2.91 a month on two year plans) of course (I assume that’s why you’re here!).
 PIA is one of the most popular VPN’s on the planet and with good reason.
 It’s easy to work with and the speeds are reliable when streaming content in your Kodi box.

 - Mouse Toggle For FireTV.
 This app is another small investment that will cost some money (only $3.97) but will enable your FireTV remote to function as a mouse in the PIA APK.
 If you have a mouse that will work to, but this tutorial will show you how to use this app instead.
 Simply plug in your mouse in the usb port during the section of installing this app.